Ayusekar22/Jakarta-Weather-Prediction-2025/README.md

 ### Data Modelling

-Adapun proses modelling yang dilakukan menggunakan pendekatan **two-stage hybrid model**:
+The modeling process is carried out using the **two-stage hybrid model** approach:
-1. **Classification** untuk memprediksi kejadian hujan (hujan/tidak hujan).
+1. **Classification** to predict rain events (rain/no rain).
-2. **Regression** untuk memprediksi intensitas curah hujan, yang **hanya dilatih menggunakan data dengan hari-hari hujan saja**.
+2. **Regression** to predict rainfall intensity, which is **only trained using data with rainy days**.

-Pendekatan ini membantu mengurangi bias dari dominasi data nol (hari tanpa hujan) dan memungkinkan model regresi fokus mempelajari pola intensitas hujan.
+This approach helps reduce bias from the dominance of zero data (days without rain) and allows the regression model to focus on studying rainfall intensity patterns.

 ### Data Splitting
-Data dibagi menjadi 80% train dan 20% test secara time-ordered (tanpa shuffle) untuk menjaga struktur temporal time series dan mencegah data leakage.
+The data is divided into 80% train and 20% test in a time-ordered manner (without shuffle) to maintain the temporal structure of the time series and prevent data leakage.

 ### Classification
-Tahap pertama bertujuan memprediksi kejadian hujan sebagai masalah klasifikasi biner, dengan label 0 untuk tidak hujan dan 1 untuk hujan.
-Model yang digunakan adalah **Random Forest Classifier** dengan parameter `class_weight="balanced"` untuk menangani ketidakseimbangan kelas.
-Model dilatih menggunakan seluruh data training (baik hari hujan maupun tidak hujan).
-Model menghasilkan probabilitas hujan (0-1), yang kemudian dikonversi menjadi prediksi kelas menggunakan threshold 0.5.
+The first stage aims to predict rain events as a binary classification problem, with labels 0 for no rain and 1 for rain.
+The model used is **Random Forest Classifier** with the parameter `class_weight="balanced"` to handle class imbalance.
+The model is trained using all training data (both rainy and non-rainy days).
+The model produces a probability of rain (0-1), which is then converted into a class prediction using a threshold of 0.5.

 ### Regression

-Tahap kedua memprediksi intensitas curah hujan dengan pendekatan yang berbeda. **Model regresi HANYA dilatih menggunakan data hari-hari hujan** (rain days only), yaitu sampel di mana curah hujan aktual > 0 mm.
-Proses filtering dilakukan sebagai berikut:
+The second stage predicts rainfall intensity with a different approach. **The regression model is ONLY trained using data from rainy days** (rain days only), namely samples where actual rainfall is > 0 mm.
+The filtering process is carried out as follows:

-1. Filtering data: Dari seluruh dataset, hanya diambil baris-baris di mana `Rain_mm_t+1 > 0` (berdasarkan ground truth/data aktual)
+1. Data filtering: From the entire dataset, only rows are taken where `Rain_mm_t+1 > 0` (based on ground truth/actual data)
-2. Target transformation: Curah hujan ditransformasi menggunakan `log1p` untuk mengurangi skewness distribusi
+2. Target transformation: Rainfall is transformed using `log1p` to reduce distribution skewness

-Model yang digunakan adalah **XGBoost Regressor**.
-Dengan hanya melatih pada hari-hari hujan, model dapat fokus mempelajari pola intensitas hujan tanpa terganggu oleh nilai nol yang dominan, sehingga menghasilkan prediksi intensitas yang lebih akurat.
+The model used is **XGBoost Regressor**.
+By only training on rainy days, the model can focus on learning rain intensity patterns without being distracted by dominant zero values, resulting in more accurate intensity predictions.

 ### Hybrid Prediction

-Pada tahap prediksi, kedua model digabungkan secara sekuensial:
+In the prediction stage, the two models are combined sequentially:
-- Jika classifier memprediksi **tidak hujan** (probabilitas < 0.5) → curah hujan final = 0 mm
+- If the classifier predicts **no rain** (probability < 0.5) → final rainfall = 0 mm
-- Jika classifier memprediksi **hujan** (probabilitas ≥ 0.5) → regressor dipanggil untuk memprediksi intensitas, dan hasil akhir = probabilitas × prediksi intensitas
+- If the classifier predicts **rain** (probability ≥ 0.5) → the regressor is called to predict the intensity, and the final result = probability × predicted intensity

 [↑ Back to Top](#Table of Contents)
 ---